vduan/parallel-sudoku-solver/README.md

 ### Results

-In general, we find that using our parallelized backtracking algorithm results in speed ups on
+In general, we find that using our parallelized backtracking algorithm results in speed ups on  the order of 10.
+For our two sample boards, we found that the cpu backtracing, which is entirely sequential results in ~4 milliseconds and ~3 seconds for the easy and hard boards, respectively.
+On the gpu, we find that kernel calls take ~1 millisecond and ~800 milliseconds for the easy and hard boards, respectively.
+We also ran analyses on the backtracking algorithm for a single board to the kernel in order to get a better benchmark for how much BFS speedup is.
+The kernels for a  single board, and thus single thread DFS is about 30 times slower, than when we parallelize on the 20th level of the search space.

 ### References